 As 2003 rolled in, the point and click genre seemed to be dead and buried.
 Was it really the death of adventure games?

 Expand each section to find out what the main actors in the adventure game scene were doing at the turn of the century:

-Tim Schafer – designer of Full Throttle and Grim Fandango – left in 2004 and went on to found Double Fine which, years later, would release Psychonauts, one of the best games of that era.
-We will get back to them in the next part of the article.
+Tim Schafer – designer of Full Throttle and Grim Fandango – left in 2004 and went on to found Double Fine which, years later, would release the 3D platformer Psychonauts.

 In order to rent a motorcycle, Gabriel Knight has to disguise himself as his friend Mosley.
 To do that, Gabriel needs to steal Mosley’s ID, wear a hat, a jacket and a fake moustache made of cat hair.
 The cat will have to be scared with a water spray to make it go through a hole with the duct tape on.
 Then, Gabriel will have to distract Mosely with candy to steal his ID.
 Then enter his room to steal a coat, then use the black marker to fake the moustache on the ID (cause if you don’t look like someone, using a moustache always helps right?) and, finally, steal a red hat.

-While far from being one of the worst offenders of the genre, the cat hair puzzle is a perfect example of what has been defined as “adventure game logic” (or “moon logic”).
+While far from being one of the worst offenders of the genre, the cat hair puzzle is a good example of what has been defined as “adventure game logic” (or “moon logic”).
 Problems that in real life would be simple to solve, in adventures would become unnecessarily complicated.
-Like, is it easier to just hitch a ride to reach a destination instead of having to steal a bunch of things in order to make a moustache out of cat hair, in adventures would become unnecessarily complicated.
+Like, is it easier to just hitch a ride to reach a destination instead of having to steal a bunch of things in order to make a moustache out of cat hair only to rent a motorcycle?
+Clearly so.

 - In Full Throttle you had to kick a wall in a specific point with perfect timing to open a door; getting it right was really more a stroke of luck than anything having to do with logic, all the game tells you is “the wall needs to be kicked in a certain point at a certain moment”.